GabrieleDed/bored/README.md

         GET /api/des/activity?participants=:participants - finds activity by the numbers of participant descending

+                400 Bad Request - The server cannot or will not process the request due to an apparent client error (e.g., malformed request syntax, size too large, invalid request message framing, or deceptive request routing).[33]

+                404 Not Found - The requested resource could not be found but may be available in the future.
+Subsequent requests by the client are permissible.

+                500 Internal Server Error - A generic error message, given when an unexpected condition was encountered and no more specific message is suitable
+                501 Not Implemented- The server either does not recognize the request method, or it lacks the ability to fulfil the request.
+Usually this implies future availability (e.g., a new feature of a web-service API)

         - [x] Other (should be approved by Product Owner (PO))